-Over the last ten or so years, widespread DNA testing has started to map the major human migrations across the globe on an anthropological time scale (from 75,000 to 30,000 years before present).
+Over the last fifteen or so years, widespread DNA testing has started to map the major human migrations across the globe on an anthropological time scale (from 75,000 to 30,000 years before present).
 More specific DNA testing, especially of the Y-chromosome (Y-DNA) which is passed on from father to son and therefore normally follows the same path as surnames in Western society, is just starting to suggest more recent human connections within the timeframe that surnames have been in use over the past 1000 years.

 Y-DNA testing of the various Vance families has shown that they fall (so far) into nine genetic groups whose most recent common ancestor is earlier than the use of surnames.
 That does not necessarily mean they all derived the name independently, since adoptions and other changes of surname over the generations could easily bring other genetic lines into the same families.
 However, it does suggest that genealogists working backwards through the documentary records of their families should look first at the other Vance family lines within their own genetic group to identify other Vances who are likely more closely related to them.

 The following pages contain more information about these Vance genetic groups, taken from Adam Bradford's original work on the Vance subgroups in 2014.
 Although some further research has been done on these lines, this original work still provides an up-to-date overview of these Vance groups.

 The current tested members of the Vance DNA Surname project along with their current DNA STR test results can be found at https://www.familytreedna.com/public/Vance.